80-GRAFIX

 • Installation no longer required soldering.

-The 80-GRAFIX didn’t stay in Micro-Labs advertisement for very long.
-Their more famous high-resolution product was the Grafyx Solution add-on for the Model III and Model 4.
-The Grafyx Solution provided bitmapped high-resolution graphics rather than the character set remapping of the 80-GRAFIX.
-Unlike the 80-GRAFIX, the Grafyx Solution never supported the Model I.
+But 80-GRAFIX didn’t remain the focus of the Micro-Labs advertisement for long.
+Their more famous products were the Model III Grafyx Solution and Model 4 Grafyx Solution high-resolution add-ons.
+The Grafyx Solution provided true bitmapped high-resolution graphics instead than the character set remapping of 80-GRAFIX.
+Unlike 80-GRAFIX, there was never a version of the Grafyx Solution for the Model I.